aklomp/base64/README.md

 possible SIMD approach to encoding/decoding Base64.
 The article can help figure out what the code is doing, and why.

-The original AVX2, NEON and Aarch64/NEON codecs were generously contributed by [Inkymail](https://github.com/inkymail/base64), who, in their fork, also implemented some additional features.
-Their work is slowly being backported into this project.

 Notable features:

 - Really fast on x86 and ARM systems by using SIMD vector processing;